-Know How the (Anxiety) Bunny Hops!
+Know How the (Anxiety) Bunny Runs!

 Easter symbolizes renewal and togetherness, but for people living with anxiety disorders, such holidays can be a source of additional worries and challenges.

-Is it Really That Intense?
+Is It Really That Intense?

-Focusing on Your Well-Being
+Your Well-Being in Focus

 Set Realistic Expectations

-Communication is Key
+Communication is Key!

 Practice Self-Care